02 DEC 2020

 Most patients with blood stasis have a history of shoulder trauma or hidden contusion.
 Improper treatment after excessive traction, or shoulder joint dislocations, fractures, and accumulation over time will obstruct blood flow in the shoulders and cause blood stasis to coagulate.
 Symptoms include slight shoulder swelling and pain, mainly at night.
 Sometimes it may develop into severe pain, tingling, muscle atrophy for a long time, and limited activity.

 The onset of the frozen shoulder does not happen overnight, it usually lasts for many years.
-In the next article, we will discuss the treatment of the frozen shoulder.
+In the next article, we will discuss the treatment for frozen shoulder relief.